riscv/riscv-crypto/doc/vector/code-samples/README.md

 - `aes-gcm-test` - Build the AES-GCM example.
 - `sha-test` - Build the SHA example.
 - `sm4-test` - Build the SM4 example.
-- `zvkb-test` - Build the Zvkb example.
+- `zvbb-test` - Build the Zvbb example.
 - `run-tests` - Build and run all examples.
 - `run-aes-cbc` - Build and run the AES-CBC example in Spike.
 - `run-aes-gcm` - Build and run the AES-GCM example in Spike.
 - `run-sha` - Build and run the SHA example in Spike.
 - `run-sm4` - Build and run the SM4 example in Spike.
-- `run-zvkb` - Build and run the Zvkb example in Spike.
+- `run-zvbb` - Build and run the Zvbb example in Spike.

 ### Make variables